-Prior to initiation of the project's construction activities, site preparation would require demolition.
-Clearing and grubbing would not be required, as trees on site would be protected in place.
-Project construction would require demolition of 1,000 SF of the existing building, and removal of 70,000 SF of asphalt parking lot.
+Prior to initiation of the project's construction activities, site preparation would require clearing/ grubbing and demolition.
+Clearing and grubbing would require removal of existing ornamental vegetation associated with the existing buildings.
+Project construction would require demolition of the building, paved areas, and other improvements within the existing site.

 All C&D-generated waste would be subject to compliance with the source separation and diversion requirements contained in this WMP to divert, recycle, and/or re-use these materials to the maximum degree possible.
-As identified in the City's Certified C&D Recycling Facility Directory (City 2023; Appendix A), "Mixed C&D Debris" recyclers attain at most an 85 percent diversion rate, whereas "source separated" material recyclers can attain nearly 100 percent diversion rates (City 2023).
+As identified in the City's Certified C&D Recycling Facility Directory (City 2023; Appendix A), "Mixed C&D Debris" recyclers attain at most an 88 percent diversion rate, whereas "source separated" material recyclers can attain nearly 100 percent diversion rates (City 2023).
 As a result, to achieve the highest level of waste diversion from landfills, and highest dollar value for the quality of materials, the project would source separate (segregate) clean recyclable materials on site by material type, to the maximum extent practicable, and divert them for recycling or reuse at City-certified facilities specializing in each material type (refer to Appendix A).